 Due to the clean-up process, the site can never be completely abandoned.
 Security guards, maintenance workers, firefighters, and scientists work in shifts of either 15 days a month or 4 days per week to help minimise their exposure time to radiation.
 As for the residents of Chernobyl, most have lived into their 70s and 80s since returning and (surprisingly) have even outlived many residents who relocated.

 The higher powers of the USSR and Ukraine may have ordered the people of Pripyat to evacuate the town, but there was no stopping mother nature.
 With humanity abandoning the area, trees and foliage began to claim back the concrete and steel, turning the city into a jungle-esque wilderness frozen in time.

 This drew back a bounty of wildlife back to the area, with surprising results.
-Levels of radiation fell over as time passed and thousands of animals have returned to the area.
+Levels of radiation fell as time passed and thousands of animals have returned to the area.
 Brown bears, wolves, lynx, bison, deer, moose, beavers, foxes, badgers, wild boar and raccoon dogs have all made the area around the city their new haven.